Sherin-Chacko/PyBer_Analysis/README.md

 ## 1) OVERVIEW OF THE ANALYSIS :

 The purpose of the analysis is to create a summary dataframe that will show ride sharing data by city type (Rural, Urban & Sub-urban).
-We then will create a multiple line graph that shows total weekly fares by each city type.
+We then create a multiple line graph that shows total weekly fares by each city type.
 Using data visualization techniques, we give insight into the data from a ride sharing company called PyBer.

 RESOURCES: